noboomu/proteus/README.md

 Out of the box you get a [Swagger UI](https://github.com/swagger-api/swagger-ui) at `/openapi`.

-> A `Service` extends `com.google.common.util.concurrent.AbstractIdleService` or `io.sinistral.proteus.services.BaseService`.
+> A `Service` extends `com.google.common.util.concurrent.AbstractIdleService` or `io.sinistral.proteus.services.DefaultService`.

 > A `Module` implements `com.google.inject.Module`.